tomviner/coding-exercises/projects/minesweeper/design.md

             - cascade to reveal neighbouring zeros

 render
-- isHidden & not markedAsMine: blank
+- isHidden & not isFlagged: blank
-- isHidden & markedAsMine: flag
+- isHidden & isFlagged: flag
 - not isHidden & isMine: mine
 - not isHidden & not isMine: neighbouring mine count